vectorgrp/sil-kit/docs/api/services/lin.rst

 Erroneous Transmission from Master to Slave - Multiple Responses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This example shows what happens when a master attempts to send a Frame while there is slave that has configured a Tx
+This example shows what happens when a master attempts to send a Frame while there is slave that has configured a TX
 response for the same LIN ID.

 .. literalinclude::